HealthRex/EMR-data-importer/README.md

 The config file credentials object should have two entries in it: `gcloud_project`, the project to connect to on Google Cloud Platform, and `gcloud_credentials`, the JSON credentials file that's generated when a user goes through the [authentication](https://cloud.google.com/docs/authentication) with Google Cloud Platform.

+### SQLite

+Requires the `sqlite3` Python package.
+Instead of a `credentials` object in the config JSON, pass in a `filename` string.

+### CSV files

+Requires the `sqlite3` Python package to process SQL queries.
+Otherwise with an empty string or missing `query` in the config file, this will return the entire table.
+For SQL queries, the table name must match the filename without the extension (and the filename can only have a limited charset, no '-' or '.').

 ### Custom client

 The Importer accepts a custom Client object, which should have a query function that takes in a SQL query and returns a pandas dataframe.